It was determined that groundwater alone cannot supply the projected 117 million gallons per day increase in water demand

 MEETING NOTICE: Our Full Board Meetings are the third Wednesday of each month at the Duval County Extension Office, 1010 N. McDuff Ave., Jacksonville, FL 32254, at 3:30 p.m.
 The Plan of Work Subcommittee meets on the first Wednesday of each month at the same time and location.
 All meetings are open to the public.
-Due to the national health emergency and physical distancing limitations, public participation is available via Zoom teleconference.
-Links to participate are posted on our Facebook page.
+Public participation is available via Zoom teleconference.

 Duval Soil & Water is inviting you to a scheduled Zoom meeting.